playcanvas/developer.playcanvas.com/content/en/user-manual/organizations/creating-organizations.md

 If you have existing projects (such as private projects on a Personal plan), you can transfer them to the Organization account by the following steps:

-* On your account with the Personal Plan, [transfer all projects ownership][6] to the Organization account.
+* On your user account, [transfer all projects ownership][6] to the Organization account.
 * On the Organization account, accept the project transfer requirements.
-* Cancel the Personal Plan to downgrade to the Free plan.
+* Cancel the Personal Plan (if you are on one) to downgrade to the Free plan.
 Please note, this will happen immediately, regardless of when you last paid.
 * [Add yourself to the projects as Admin][7] on the Organization account.

 All the projects will now be under the Organization account with your user account as Admin for the projects.